 pfdmaxEl=-90 for 45°<El≤90°

-where El is the elevation angle in° (angles of arrival above the horizontal plane).
+where El is the elevation angle in degrees (angles of arrival above the horizontal plane).

-In order to compensate for additional propagation impairments in the main beam of the HAPS due to rain, any exceedance of the pfd mask shall be limited by a value equivalent to the level of rain fading up to a maximum of 20 dB.

 To verify the compliance with the proposed pfd mask the following equation shall be used:

-pfdEl=EIRPEl-10.log104πd2
+pfdEl=EIRPEl-10.log104πd2-rain fade

 where:

-d: is the distance in meters between the HAPS and the ground;
+d is the distance in meters between the HAPS and the ground;

-e.i.r.p:.
-HAPS platform nominal EIRP spectral density in dBW/MHz at a specific elevation angle
+e.i.r.p HAPS platform nominal EIRP spectral density in dBW/MHz at a specific elevation angle

-pfd(El): power flux density at the Earth surface per HAPS platform station in dBW/m²/MHz;
+pfd(El) power flux density at the Earth surface per HAPS platform station in dBW/m²/MHz;

+rain fade rain attenuation in dB (ITU-R P.618)

-2 that for the purpose of protecting the mobile service systems in neighboring administrations in the band 27.9-28.2 GHz, the power flux density limit per HAPS platform station at the surface of the Earth in neighboring administrations shall not exceed the following pfd mask in dBW/m2/MHz, under clear sky condition, without the explicit agreement from the affected administration:
+2 that for the purpose of protecting the terrestrial mobile service systems in neighboring administrations in the band 27.9-28.2 GHz band, the power flux density limit per HAPS platform station at the surface of the Earth in neighboring administrations shall not exceed the following pfd masks in dBW/m2/MHz for more than 0.1% of deployment, without the explicit agreement from the affected administration:

+pfdmaxEl=-122.6 for El≤2°

-pfdmaxEl=El-120 for El≤13°
+pfdmaxEl=-122.6+1.5×(El-2) for 2°<El≤13.6°

-pfdmaxEl=-107 for 13°<El≤65°
+pfdmaxEl=-105.2 for 13.6°<El≤90°

-pfdmaxEl=0.68 El-151.2 for 65°<El≤90°

-where El is elevation angle in degrees (angle of arrival above the horizontal plane).

-In order to compensate for additional propagation impairments in the main beam of the HAPS due to rain, any exceedance of the pfd mask shall be limited by a value equivalent to the level of rain fading.

 To verify the compliance with the proposed pfd mask the following equation shall be used:

-pfdEl=EIRPEl-10.log104πd2
+pfdEl=EIRPEl-10.log104πd2-LPol- Bloss-GasAtt(El)-rain fade

 where:

-d: distance in meters between the HAPS and the ground (elevation angle dependent);
+d distance in meters between the HAPS and the ground (elevation angle dependent);

-e.i.r.p.: HAPS platform nominal EIRP spectral density in dBW/MHz at a specific elevation angle;
+e.i.r.p.
+HAPS platform nominal EIRP spectral density in dBW/MHz at a specific elevation angle;

-pfd(El): power flux density at the Earth surface per HAPS platform station in dB(W/m²/MHz);
+pfd(El) power flux density at the Earth surface per HAPS platform station in dB(W/m²/MHz);

+Lpol polarization loss of 3 dB;

+Bloss polarization loss of 4 dB;

+GasAtt(El) gaseous attenuation (ITU-R SF.1395);

+rainfade rain attenuation in dB (ITU-R P.618).

-3 that for the purpose of protecting the fixed satellite service (Earth-to-space) in the 27.9-28.2 GHz, the maximum EIRP density per HAPS downlink shall be less than -9.7 dBW/MHz in any direction for off-nadir angle higher than 95°;
+3 that for the purpose of protecting the fixed satellite service (Earth-to-space) in the 27.9-28.2 GHz, the maximum EIRP density per HAPS platform shall be less than -8 dBW/MHz for off-nadir angle higher than 85°;

+4 that HAPS ground stations shall not claim protection from fixed-satellite service earth stations transmitting in the 27.9-28.2 GHz band, and No. 5.43A shall not apply;

-4 that for the purpose of protecting the fixed service systems in neighboring administrations in the band 31-31.3 GHz, the power flux density limit per HAPS platform station at the surface of the Earth in neighboring administrations shall not exceed the following pfd mask in dBW/m2/MHz, under clear sky condition, without the explicit agreement from the affected administration:
+5 that for the purpose of protecting the fixed service systems in neighboring administrations in the band 31-31.3 GHz, the power flux density limit per HAPS platform station at the surface of the Earth in neighboring administrations shall not exceed the following pfd mask in dBW/m2/MHz, under clear sky condition, without the explicit agreement from the affected administration: